andy-maier/python-garbagetracker/docs/intro.rst

 Introduction
 ============

-Yagot is Yet Another Garbage Object Tracker for Python.
+Yagot (Yet Another Garbage Object Tracker) is a tool for Python developers to help you finding issues with garbage collection and memory leaks:

-Here is what can you do with it:

-* Determine the set of new *garbage objects* caused by a function or method.
+* It can determine the set of new *garbage objects* caused by a function or method.

   Garbage objects are objects Python cannot immediately release when they become unreachable (e.g. when their variable goes out of scope).
-Most of the time, this is caused by the presence of circular references into which the object to be released is involved.
-Garbage objects are attempted to be released by the garbage collector, which is designed to handle circular references.
+Frequently this is caused by the presence of circular references into which the object to be released is involved.
+The garbage collector, which is designed to handle circular references, attempts to release garbage objects.

-* Determine the number of new *uncollectable objects* caused by a function or method.
+* It can determine the number of new *uncollectable objects* caused by a function or method.

   Uncollectable objects are objects Python was unable to release during garbage collection, even when running a full collection (i.e. on all generations of the Python generational garbage collector).
-Uncollectable objects remain allocated in the last generation of the garbage collector and their memory remains allocated until the Python process terminates.
-They can be considered memory leaks.
+Uncollectable objects remain allocated in the last generation of the garbage collector.
+On each run on its last generation, the garbage collector attempts to release these objects.
+  It seems to be rare that these continued attempts eventually succeed, so these objects can basically be considered memory leaks.

+See section
+:ref:`Background`
-See section :ref:`Background` for more detailed explanations.
+for more detailed explanations.

 Yagot is designed to be useable independent of any test framework, but it can also be used with test frameworks such as `pytest`_, `nose`_, or `unittest`_.

-Yagot does not require a debug build of Python; it works with a normal (non-debug) build of Python.
+Yagot works with a normal (non-debug) build of Python.

-Yagot provides a Python decorator named :func:`~yagot.leak_check` which validates that the decorated function or method does not create any uncollectable objects or garbage objects, and raises an :exc:`~py:exceptions.AssertionError` otherwise.

-The :func:`~yagot.leak_check` decorator can be used on any function or method, but it makes most sense to use it on test functions.
+Yagot is simple to use: It provides a Python decorator named :func:`~yagot.leak_check` which validates that the decorated function or method does not create any uncollectable objects or garbage objects, and raises an :exc:`~py:exceptions.AssertionError` otherwise.
+Simply use the decorator on a function you want to check.
+It can be used on any function or method, but it makes most sense to use it on test functions.

 .. _pytest: https://docs.pytest.org/
 .. _nose: https://nose.readthedocs.io/